 Another season, another opening day hat-trick involving Coventry.

-Having just survived relegation on the closing day of the 1996-97 campaign, the Sky Blues got their 1997-98 campaign off to a great start, twice coming from behind to eventually beat Chelsea thanks to Dion Dublin’s hat-trick.
+Having just survived relegation on the closing day of the 1996-97 campaign, Coventry got their 1997-98 campaign off to a great start, twice coming from behind to eventually beat Chelsea thanks to Dion Dublin’s hat-trick.

 Dublin became – and remains – the only player to have scored a hat-trick on the opening matchday of a Premier League season and go on to win the Golden Boot.
 His three goals against the Blues accounted for 17% of his total for the campaign as he shared the award with both Chris Sutton and Michael Owen.

-With this treble, Dublin was also the first player to grab the match ball against Chelsea in almost 10 years, since Gary Bannister scored one for QPR in September 1987.
+With this treble, Dublin was also the first player to grab the match ball against Chelsea in almost 10 years, since Gary Bannister scored three times for QPR against them in September 1987.

 2008-09: Gabriel Agbonlahor (Aston Villa 4-2 Manchester City)